BandiMeszaros/trento-nextgen-automated-network_deployment/README.md

  > source ./venv/bin/activate

- > pip install -r requierments.txt
+ > pip install --editable .

  Now you have your virtual machine set up.
 Run  'pip freeze' to see if the click module is installed properly.